Skip to main content

 • graphics

-• “Don't know how this game is rated very positively; terrible visuals and design, art direction, and the control and tutorial parts are lacking.
+• “Don't know how this game is rated very positive; terrible visuals and design, art direction, the control and 'tutorial' part is lacking.
 I can't find anything to praise, which is very harsh and probably the first time I wrote such a terrible review.”

 • stability